Company Alignment

 Product Roadmap

 We maintain customer-centric roadmaps for each defined product or product group.
-The roadmap is a list of products or features that should be produced next.
-The Product Roadmap is maintained by the Product Owner with inputs from various stakeholders like Product Managers, Customer Account Management, Sales and the Strategist Role.
+A roadmap lists the products, variants, or features to be developed next.
+The Product Manager and Product Owner maintain this roadmap with input from stakeholders like Customer Account Management and Sales.

 See Product Roadmap.